 Congenital infection with rubella virus can affect virtually all organ systems.
 Deafness, eye abnormalities, and congenital heart defects are the most common symptoms of CRS.
-Neurologic abnormalities, such as a reduced head size (microcephaly) and mental retardation, may occur.
-Other abnormalities, such as low birth weight and spleen, liver, or bone marrow problems, also may occur.
+Neurologic abnormalities, such as a reduced head size (microcephaly) and mental retardation, and other abnormalities, including spleen, liver or bone marrow problems, and low birth weight may also occur.

 How soon after exposure do symptoms appear?

 Symptoms of CRS most often are apparent at birth but some symptoms, such as behavior disorders or developmental delays, do not appear until weeks, months, or years later.

 Laboratory tests on throat, urine, or blood samples are needed to confirm the diagnosis.

 What is the treatment for congenital rubella syndrome?

 There is no specific treatment for rubella in a pregnant woman that will prevent CRS in the infant.

 Prevention of CRS is the main objective of rubella vaccination programs in the United States.
 Vaccination of as many individuals as possible is the best way to prevent rubella cases and outbreaks.
 One dose of rubella vaccine, administered at 12-15 months of age, is recommended for all children.
 All females of childbearing age should have documentation of rubella immunity.